 Honors and CapstonesView Honors website

 All concentrators must complete either a one-semester capstone project or a year-long Honors thesis.
-Please consult the program's website for admission procedures and requirements.
+Students pursuing a Bachelor of Science are required to complete a two-year project, either as a capstone or an honors thesis.
+Consult the program's website for admission procedures and requirements.

 This concentration allows you to address the following Liberal Learning goals:

 - Enhance your aesthetic sensibility